-After all nonconformities have been corrected and verified by the Lead Assessor, your accreditation documents are forwarded to PJLA's Executive Committee, an independent decision-making body.
+After all nonconformities have been corrected and verified by the Lead Assessor, your accreditation documents are forwarded to PJLA¢ Executive Committee, an independent decision-making body.
 The Executive Committee will review your assessment material and the Lead Assessor's recommendation and decide whether to grant accreditation to your company.

-If the Executive Committee determines that you have met all of the requirements for accreditation, you will be notified immediately and your accreditation certificate will be prepared.
-The certificate will bear the accreditation body's logo.
+If the Executive Committee determines that you have met all of the requirements for accreditation, you will be notified immediately, and your accreditation certificate will be prepared.
+The certificate will bear the PJLA logo and ILAC MRA mark when appropriate.